-In 2020, 8.8% of cases accessing drug treatment for any stimulant drug use reported ever injecting any drug (not necessarily restricted to the main problem drug).
-However, the proportion reporting injecting a stimulant as the current main problem drug was much lower, at 1.1%.
-As in previous years, the most common route of administration in 2020 was sniffing/snorting (79.8%).
+In 2021, 8.0% of cases accessing drug treatment for any stimulant drug use reported ever injecting any drug (not necessarily restricted to the main problem drug).
+Of those who reported ever injecting, 22.4% reported injecting (any drug, not necessarily restricted to the main problem drug) in the 30 days prior to treatment.
+The proportion reporting injecting a stimulant as the current main problem drug was 1.0%.